gonzaotc/Giphy-API-fetching/README.md

 # Giphy-API-fetching

+This is a small app that fetchs the Giphy API to search for a finite ammount of gifs.
+Practiced AJAX and JS vanilla's fetch.

 live demo: https://gonzaotc.github.io/Giphy-API-fetching/

-This app fetchs the Giphy API to get the searched gifs.
-Practiced AJAX and fetch.